 Do Mosquitoes Prefer A Certain Blood Type?

 Ten years of research into mosquito habits and two years persuading volunteers to be swarmed, has been enough for a Tokyo-based expert to draw conclusions.
-Dr Yoshikazu Shirai, who holds a PhD in medical entomology, based his findings on tests he did on 64 people who held their arm in a humid enclosure for 10 minutes.
+Dr. Yoshikazu Shirai, who holds a PhD in medical entomology, based his findings on tests he did on 64 people who held their arm in a humid enclosure for 10 minutes.
 By repeating the experiment twice on different days, each person was eventually exposed to 105 mosquitoes.

 In a climate-controlled, summery 23 degrees, mosquitoes reveal their weaknesses.
 Men are slightly more likely to be bitten than women but it is blood type (type O) and body heat that really get them interested.

 Each mosquito had its proboscis (the part it bites with) amputated.
 Since the mosquitoes couldn’t bite, and thus couldn’t drink their fill, the researchers were able to compare how often they landed on the skin of different volunteers.
-They found those with type O blood were twice as attractive to mosquitoes than those with a different blood type.
+They found those with type O blood were twice as attractive to mosquitoes then those with a different blood type.

 Researchers from Iowa State University found that catnip is actually ten times more effective than DEET at repelling mosquitoes.
 DEET is the active ingredient in most mosquito repellants, including Off ®.
 The active ingredient in catnip is nepetalactone which is the essential oil that not only repels mosquitoes, but cats find irresistible.